 Olie Hunter Smart: Right, and I liked that the class was more about conversing than specific vocabulary words.
 That really helped me get better.

 Language Trainers: That’s great to hear.
 Have you been putting your new language skills to use?

 Tarran Kent-Hume: Yes, in the past few days we’ve really been immersed.
 I listen to what people are saying and can pull out words I recognize, and piece together a response.

 Olie Hunter Smart: Our knowledge of Spanish has already helped us out a lot here in Lima but it’s going to prove invaluable in the more rural parts where no one speaks English.

-LT: What was your favorite part about your classes with us?
+Language Trainers: What was your favorite part about your classes with us?

 Tarran Kent-Hume: I liked that we could take the class together and online.
 After the class ended each time, I’d call Olie and we’d review our notes, converse in Spanish to practice, and talk about the homework.

 Olie Hunter Smart: And our teacher was great.
 She knew why we wanted to learn Spanish and helped us make a list of keywords and phrases to know.
 For example, we know how to say “Please don’t shoot!” if we need to use it.